autonubil/codex/docs/concepts/units.md

 Unit | Description
 :---|:---
+none |
-percent | A percentage value based on the range 0-1, 1. percent100 | A percentage value based on the range 0-100, 1.
+values | Instances of a value. percent | A percentage value based on the range 0-1, 1. percent100 | A percentage value based on the range 0-100, 1.